camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 _[KLC8 Compliant](https://github.com/KiCad/kicad-library/wiki/Kicad-Library-Convention#8-rules-for-surface-mount-devices-smd-footprints)._
 Some important sections re-written for clarity.

-* (2) Footprint anchor should be placed in the middle of the footprint (IPC-7351).
-    Generally this is the centroid calculated with respect to the device lead ends.
+* (2) Footprint anchor should be placed in the middle of the footprint (IPC-7351) Generally this is the centroid calculated with respect to the device lead ends
-    + (i) If the datasheet specifies an origin for Pick-and-Place, this should be used in preference.
+    + (i) If the datasheet specifies an origin for Pick-and-Place, this should be used in preference

-* (3) Pad layer settings:
+* (3) Pad layer settings
     + (i) Front copper
         - F.Cu
     + (ii) Front Mask